National Static Electricity Day

 Use A Humidifier In The Winter

-Although there is plenty of moisture in the air during summertime to avoid static electricity in your home, the winter months are a different story.
-Winter air is dry and that can allow static electricity to build up.
-To avoid this problem buy a quality humidifier and use it during the winter months.
+Although there is plenty of moisture in the air during the summertime to prevent static electricity in your home, the winter months are a different story.
+Winter air is dry, and that can allow static electricity to build up.
+To avoid this problem, buy a quality humidifier and use it during the winter months.
 Remember, humid air conducts electricity better than dry air, so it prevents electricity from building up.

 Treat Your Carpet & Use Dryer Sheets For Upholstery